aduquehd/realtime-chat/README.md

         - users: `['andresduque', 'nelsonmartinez', 'wendylugo]`
         - passwords: `123456`

+1. You can execute the unit test to the API with the command `python manage.py test`

 1. Go to `localhost:8000` or your project url execution and then, you will be redirected to the login or rooms url.
 You can start having fun now ;)

+1. You can go to `localhost:8000/chat/rooms/1` to see the API response with all chats of the room by the ID wrote in the URL